ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ##### JSON Web Token Option

-The Authorization Server and Resource Server SHALL support the 3.71.4.2.2.1.1 JWT IUA extension with the following claims as defined in Table <a href="#jwttiua">below</a>.
+The Authorization Server and Resource Server SHALL support the IUA JWT extension with the following claims as defined in Table <a href="#jwttiua">below</a>.

 The claim content for the JWT IUA extensions SHALL correspond to the content defined in the XUA specification (see 1.6.4.2 Get X-User Assertion, A5E1).